James Lee Sorenson

-James Lee Sorenson provided the David Eccles School of Business at the University of Utah with a $13 million gift in 2013 to create Sorenson Impact, with the mission of cultivating impact investing expertise in students.
-Jim plays an active role in setting the Center’s direction and mentoring its student participants.
+James Lee Sorenson provided the David Eccles School of Business at the University of Utah a $13 million gift in 2013 to create the Sorenson Impact Center (formerly the James Lee Sorenson Center for Global Impact Investing (SGII)), with a mission to cultivate students’ social impact expertise.
+Jim plays an active role in supporting the Center and mentoring its student participants.

 After leading a team that developed a high-quality, low-cost videophone that transformed communication capabilities for 1,000,000 deaf individuals in the early 2000s, Jim realized that his investments could ‘do well while doing good,’ and he hasn’t looked back.

 He was an early funder of microfinance, granting funds to non-profit Unitus in the early 2000s and then investing in Unitus’s for-profit spin-off, Unitus Equity Fund (UEF).
 Through UEF, Jim invested in SKS Microfinance Ltd. (now called Bharat Financial Inclusion Ltd.), an Indian company providing financial services to the poor.
 From 2006–2009, SKS grew from serving 200,000 clients to 3,700,000 clients, and in 2009, SKS went public with a market capitalization of $1.7 billion.